19 July 2018 - Events

 Close family member rules

 From 6 April 2018, similar rules will apply for capital gains tax purposes, so as to tax the settlor where a close family member receives a capital payment which can be matched with gains in the trust.
-The close family member rules for capital gains tax purposes, as currently drafted, differ in two important ways to the close family member rules for income tax purposes:
+The close family member rules for capital gains tax purposes differ to the close family member rules for income tax purposes, as the close family member does not need to be non-resident or a remittance basis tax payer for the provisions to apply.

 As of 6 April 2017 an individual is deemed UK domiciled for all tax purposes if he: (i) is UK resident and was born in the UK with a UK domicile of origin ('Formerly Domiciled Residents' or 'FDRs'); or (ii) has been UK resident for 15 out of the previous 20 years (the '15 year rule').